Airports are portals to the world.

 I admire Mark Twain’s quip that ” I want to go to heaven for the climate, but go to Hell for the company. ”

-Stuck in the airport till my flight boards, early in the morning, I am feeling like Hell will not be a place I want to go even if the company is good.
+Stuck in the airport till my flight boards, early in the morning, I am feeling like Hell will not be a place I want to go even if Twain says the company is good.

-I bet the seats there will be several sizes too small and they will be playing rap music on the sound system as loud as it will go.
+I bet the seats down there will be several sizes too small and the sound system will be blasting rap music as loud as it will go.